AryanVBW/Terminal-X/README.md

 # 🚀 Terminal-X 🚀

-Mac-Turbo-Terminal is a macOS terminal modification designed to elevate your command-line experience to new heights.
+Terminal-X is a macOS terminal modification designed to elevate your command-line experience to new heights.

 ## ✨ Features ✨